zejunliu-neu/cs5200database/P1/p1_code/README.md

-# nodeExpressSqliteEJS_2
+# Code for Project 1
-A simple demo application on how to combine node + express + sqlite + EJS
+A simple implementation of CRUD application combining node + express + sqlite + EJS

 ## Installation